Wars and natural disasters are terrifying and traumatic experiences for children.

 A tropical depression that had caused serious flooding in Malawi and Zimbabwe progressed into Cyclone Idai that made landfall in Mozambique on March 14, before sweeping back through Malawi and Zimbabwe, killing more than 900 people and leaving 3 million in need of humanitarian assistance.

-- Physical needs by providing food, water and healthcare
+Meeting physical needs by providing food, water and healthcare.

-- Psychosocial needs with child-focused programming and creating child-friendly spaces
+Meeting psychosocial needs with child-focused programming and creating child-friendly spaces.

 In all of our emergency responses, we collaborate with the United Nations and other international and local aid agencies as well as with national and local government.
 This helps to avoid duplication, maximise efficiencies and ensure that all areas of need are properly met and there are no gaps in the overall humanitarian response – every child matters.